Twixes/matloka.com/_drafts/floating-point-101.md

   Curiously, despite the exponent being signed, it's stored not using [two's complement](https://en.wikipedia.org/wiki/Two%27s_complement) but as an unsigned integer, with the computer _knowing_ to subtract a known _bias_ to get the real value.
 The raw stored value is called the _biased exponent_.
 That bias is 127 in single-precision and 1023 in double.
   The exponent's size determines the _range_ of the type – 8 bits of it in single-precision and 11 in double.
 - The **significand** (also called the _mantissa_) is a fixed-point number in the range `(1,2]` (e.g. 1 or 1.0625 or 1.984375).
 It "fine-tunes" the value within the working range set by the sign and exponent.
-  Because the significand's leading digit is always<a href="#the-tiny-gap" style="text-decoration: none">*</a> 1, that digit in fact totally omitted from the binary representation – if the significand is, say, `0b1.001` (that's binary for 1.125), only the `001` part ends up being stored.
+  Because the significand's leading digit always<a href="#the-zeros" style="text-decoration: none">*</a> is 1, that digit in fact totally omitted from the binary representation – if the significand is, say, `0b1.001` (that's binary for 1.125), only the `001` part ends up being stored.
 A significand with this implicit leading digit of 1 is called _normalized_.
   The significand's size determines the type's _precision_ – 24 significant bits of it in single-precision and 53 in double.

 See for yourself how this all comes together using the calculator below!
 Toggle the bits by clicking on them and see what number comes out, or enter a number to see what it looks like in your computer's memory:

-<p style="text-align: right; margin-bottom: -1em;"><iframe src="https://cdpn.io/pen/debug/xxpKxZw" height="172"></iframe><a href="https://codepen.io/Twixes/pen/xxpKxZw">Play with this widget's code on CodePen</a></p>
+<p style="text-align: right; margin-bottom: -1em;"><iframe src="https://cdpn.io/pen/debug/xxpKxZw" height="172" title="IEEE 754 Floating Point Calculator"></iframe><a href="https://codepen.io/Twixes/pen/xxpKxZw">Play with this widget's code on CodePen</a></p>

 ## The Zero(s)